-For individual who are in distress on the eve of a divorce, there is often a temptation to call a lawyer or law firm and get a quick answer or some free advice.
+For individuals who are in distress on the eve of a divorce, there is often a temptation to call a lawyer or a law firm and get a quick answer or some free advice.

 In the same vein, when people get sick unexpectedly, they often want to call a doctor.
 Many are looking to give their symptoms to a nurse over the phone.
 The thought is the nurse can then begin giving the potential patient some answers over the phone.

-After having an accurate picture, most doctors then have an idea of how to treat they patient.
-Or, they know what additional tests or procedures they may need to do in order to have an accurate assessment and treatment plan.
+After having an accurate picture, most doctors then have an idea of how to treat the patient.
+Or, they know what additional tests or procedures they may need to do to have an accurate assessment and treatment plan.

 The same analogy is true in a legal context.
 While many want to quickly give some facts over the phone, most lawyers are going to want the potential client to come into the office.
 They will want to get the full history.
 They will want to know all the good and the bad.
 They may need to have the potential client gather more information for the attorney so the attorney can properly understand the situation.